David Rosen (businessman): Sega Enterprises, Ltd.

-In 1965, Rosen Enterprises, Ltd. Merged with Nihon Goraku Bussan, Ltd. (aka Service Games).
-Nihon Goraku Bussan, Ltd. used the brand name Sega (the name originates from SErvice GAmes Japan) for their jukeboxes and slot machines which were located on United States Military bases for amusement purposes.
-After the merger of the two companies, Sega Enterprises Ltd. was established and Rosen became Chairman, Chief Executive Officer and President of the resulting company.
+In 1965, Rosen Enterprises, Ltd. merged with Nihon Goraku Bussan, Ltd. (aka Service Games).
+Nihon Goraku Bussan, Ltd. used the brand name Sega (the name originates from SErvice GAmes Japan) for their jukeboxes and slot machines which were located on United States military bases for amusement purposes.
+After the merger of the two companies, Sega Enterprises Ltd. was established and Rosen became chairman, chief executive officer and president of the resulting company.

-Rosen co-founded the Japan Amusement Association in 1967 and was elected as Chairman.
+Rosen co-founded the Japan Amusement Association in 1967 and was elected as chairman.

 Periscope

 In 1966, under Rosen's direction, Sega Enterprises Ltd., created its first original game, called Periscope, which led to the introduction of 25¢ play in the United States and began Sega's export business.

 Gulf+Western Industries, Inc.

 After meeting with Charles Bluhdorn in 1969, Rosen and partners agreed to sell Sega Enterprises Ltd. to the conglomerate Gulf+Western Industries, Inc., although Rosen remained CEO of the Sega division.
 In the early 1970s Sega was made a subsidiary of Paramount Pictures Corporation, which was also owned by Gulf+Western.
 During this period Barry Diller and Michael Eisner, both at Paramount joined Rosen on the Board of Sega and Rosen joined the Board at Paramount.

 In 1978, Sega Enterprises acquired a distribution company, Essco Tdg., that was founded by Hayao Nakayama and an arcade game manufacturer, Gremlin Industries.

-After the passing of Charles Bluhdorn, Gulf+Western wanted to sell off manufacturing assets, including Sega.
+After the death of Bluhdorn, Gulf+Western wanted to sell off manufacturing assets, including Sega.
 Consequently, Sega's United States assets were sold to Bally Manufacturing Corporation.